sannonaragao/HiperBoot/README.md

   var list = bookHiperBootRepository.hiperBootFilter(Book.class,  hbEquals("id", "1", "6", "3"));
 ```
 #### IsNull
+Fetches records where the specified column value is null.
+This is useful for finding records with null value in a particular column.
 ```json
 {
   "price": null
 }
 ```
 ```java
   var list = bookHiperBootRepository.hiperBootFilter(Book.class,  hbIsNull("price"));
 ```
 #### Greater Than
+Used to retrieve records where the value of a specified column is greater or equals than a given value.

 ```json
 {
   "price": {